github/codeql/docs/codeql/reusables/beta-note-threat-models.rst

     Note

     Threat models are currently in beta and subject to change.
-During the beta, threat models are supported only by Java, C# and Python analysis.
+During the beta, threat models are supported only by Java, C#, Python and JavaScript/TypeScript analysis.